 LEGOs.
-I tried everything to organize them.
-I tried everything to get my son to organize them.
-I searched Pinterest for tips, tricks, and hacks.
+I tried everything to organize them and to get my son to organize them.
+I searched Pinterest for tips, tricks, and hacks to organize LEGOs for boys.
 The LEGO head that sorts them.
 Under the bed boxes that spread them out for easy viewing.
 IKEA storage drawers.
-Organize LEGOs by color.
-Organize LEGOs by size.
-Organize LEGOs by project.
-Organize LEGOs by how complete the project is.
-Display LEGOs that have been built.
+Organize LEGOs by color, size, or project.
+I even arranged “special” display space LEGOs that had been built.
 I was going about this all wrong and I’ll tell you why.

 Your feet have been brutally assaulted by them, you break out in a cold sweat just thinking about the room that’s covered in them, you made yourself hoarse to

 force encourage your children to clean up their LEGOs, spent countless hours helping to search for that one super special piece.
 That can’t be found.
-You’ve looked on the floor.
-You’ve looked under the bed.
-You’ve even looked in the dog’s fur – well, ya’ never know…
+You’ve looked on the floor, under the bed, and even in the dog’s fur – well, ya’ never know…

 So here’s the lead in to my ah-ha moment: I asked my son “If you explain to all the parents out there why you have so many LEGOs out at the same time, what would you say?”
 This was his answer: